 - Prior to departure, please make sure that you have signed your passport.
 In many countries, an unsigned passport is considered to be violation of immigration regulations.

 - If you have a multi-entry visa for the Schengen area, you must first enter the country that issued the visa; after this you can enter any Schengen country.
 If you have a single-entry visa, you can only enter the country that issued the visa.
 Note to multi-entry visa holders: if your period of stay in Schengen countries within any 180 day period exceeds the allowed period (usually 90 days) as specified in your visa, you may be refused entry.

 - Children under 18 years of age departing for the United Kingdom on an 'ACCOMPANIED' visa must be accompanied by the person whose name or passport number is specified in the visa.
 If the child is accompanied by a different person, the visa will be invalid.

 Information for passengers departing from the Sheremetyevo Terminal D International VIP Lounge

 From 1 July 2015, Russia's Border Guard Service no longer conducts border checks in the VIP lounges of international airports.
 Passengers using VIP lounges should now go through a passport control checkpoint in accordance with the standard procedure.

 Most countries have visa arrangements with Russia.
 Nationals of these countries in possession of a passport require a visa, temporary or permanent residence permit in order to travel to Russia.
 A visa is not required for nationals of most Latin American, CIS and some other countries, or for holders of official or diplomatic passports of many countries.
-To find out more about visa requirements for traveling to Russia, please visit the website of a Russian embassy or the Russian Foreign Ministry: www.mid.ru
+To find out more about visa requirements for travelling to Russia, please visit the website of a Russian embassy or the Russian Foreign Ministry: www.mid.ru.

 All passengers requiring a visa must satisfy the following general requirements: